-One of the careers advances most discouraged seems to be the transition from nurse to doctor.
+One of the career advances most discouraged seems to be the transition from nurse to doctor.
 There may be a number of reasons why society seems to offer the most resistance to the concept but in the end, the reality is just this.
 Nurses really do make the best doctors and here’s why.

 Nurses Have Plenty of Practice with Their Beside Manner

 The biggest complaint you’ll ever hear is that a doctor has a terrible bedside manner.
-Even if he is in private practice and you’ve never seen him in a hospital setting, if he lacks communication skills or is short with you because ‘his time is valuable,’ you will say he or she has absolutely terrible bedside manner.
+Even if he is in private practice and you’ve never seen him in a hospital setting, if he lacks communication skills or is short with you because ‘his time is valuable,’ you will say he or she has an absolutely terrible bedside manner.
 Nurses, on the other hand, deal with patients on a one-to-one basis and are the ones who actually hear what the patient is saying.

 Nurses Are Well Qualified to Be Healthcare Advisors

 Nurses take the initial assessment and chart any details that are forthcoming.
 Doctors walk in the room, pick up the chart and begin diagnosing, often without exchanging any words other than to ask if this hurts or that hurts when prodding areas of a complaint as referenced on the chart.
 It took the nurse to figure out what the patient is really there for and to get them to open up enough to talk about it!
 While a nurse pursuing a doctor of nursing practice won’t exactly be practicing as a doctor, he or she will often be qualified to be on a health care advisory panel looking at changes that need to be made in patient care.

 RELATED ARTICLE: Conditions And Patient Opinions: Why Patients Seek Second Opinions